Johanhubau/i3lock-colors/README.md

 # i3lock-colors

-Small script to change i3locks background color when locked
+Small script to change i3lock's background color when locked

-## How it works
+## Setup

-add the following line to you bashrc:
+Add the following line to your bashrc:
 ```
 python3 path_to_repo/main.py bash
 ```